DubiousLlama/initiative-points-fvtt/README.md

 # initiative-points-fvtt

-Fork of BoltsJ's Lancer initative that allows for configurable initative activation refesh and maximum.
+Fork of BoltsJ's Lancer initiative that allows for configurable initiative activation refresh and maximum.